kode4food/interpol/README.md

 ```

 ## Inclusion in a Browser
 There are two ways to include Interpol templates in a browser-based application.
-One is to parse/compile raw templates using the PEG.js parser.
-Another is to compile the templates from pre-parsed JSON output.
-The PEG.js parser is *massive* and slower than parsing JSON, but it may be necessary if you want to compile ad-hoc templates.
+One is to compile raw templates using the Interpol compiler.
+Another is to load the templates from pre-compiled JSON output.
+The PEG.js parser used by the compiler is *massive* and slower than loading JSON, but it may be necessary if you want to compile ad-hoc templates.

 *Note:* The entry point function for Interpol in the browser is *always* named `$interpol()`.

-### Compiling Pre-Parsed JSON
+### Loading Pre-Compiled JSON
-The `$interpol()` function will accept a pre-parsed JSON object instead of a JavaScript string.
+The `$interpol()` function will accept a pre-compiled JSON object instead of a JavaScript string.
 This will allow you to bypass the loading of the PEG.js parser.
-Instead, you can load pre-parsed templates from your server for faster compilation.
+Instead, you can load pre-compiled templates from your server for faster initialization.

 You can also invoke the compiler by calling the `$interpol.compile(Object)` function.